 Birth Control and Nutritional Deficiencies

-Oral contraceptives can cause you to become deficient in certain vitamins, as well, Somer notes in "Nutrition for Women."
-One example is vitamin B-6.
-According to Somer, birth control pills can cause a decreased level of vitamin B-6, which can lead to mood problems.
-Women who take birth control pills might also be deficient in folic acid and vitamins B-1, B-2 and E. If you're taking birth control pills, talk to your doctor about taking supplements of these vitamins to keep your levels normal and healthy, Somer recommends.
+Women who take birth control pills might also be deficient in folic acid and vitamins B1, B2 and E. If you're taking birth control pills, Somer recommends talking to your doctor about taking supplements of these vitamins to keep your levels normal and healthy.